-Kate has recently completed a degree at Ilam School of Fine Arts with a major in painting.
-Previous to her degree she had studied in printmaking, sculpture and photography.
+Kate has completed a degree at Ilam School of Fine Arts with a Major in painting.
+Before taking on her degree, Kate studied printmaking, sculpture and photography.

-Kate’s current series of works explore the hierarchy of image and object through a process that draws on seriality and originality.
+Kate’s work explores the hierarchy of image and object through a process that draws on seriality and originality.

-Repeated botanical studies form the background , as a lone native bird is depicted in the corner.
-This patterning effect works to devalue the botanical image; it becomes design, wallpaper-esque, whereas the depicted native birds stand by themselves.
+Repeated botanic studies form a background while, often, a lone native bird is depicted.
+The patterning effect works to devalue the botanical image; it becomes design, wallpaper-esque, whereas the depicted native birds stand by themselves.
 A whitewash is applied over the surface, simultaneously pulling some of the botanical images into the mid and foreground.
-In doing this, the background almost acquires the status of subject as the native birds fall between the fore and mid-ground.
-The combined result is uncanny; nothing seems to be quite what it should.
+In doing this, the background almost acquires a status of subject as the native birds fall between the fore and mid-ground.
+The combined result is uncanny; nothing seems quite as it should.

 The concept behind this series of work draws on establishing a connection of Kate’s heritage as a New Zealand European.